 A disability is defined as a real or perceived physical or mental impairment that substantially limits one of more life activities.
 It can include a condition that limits mobility, impairments in sight or hearing, a psychological condition, a mental disability, a chronic condition like epilepsy or HIV, or more.

 It also includes people have a history of any impairment.
-For instance, a qualified employer in Pennsylvania or New Jersey, including Philadelphia, may not decline to hire a person because he or she has had cancer and they are concerned it will recur.
+For instance, a qualified employer may not decline to hire a person because he or she has had cancer and they are concerned it will recur.

 A person is “qualified” if he or she has the education, skill, experience or other qualifications essential to the job functions for the position the employer is seeking to fill.
 For example, if typing is an essential job function, then the person must be able to type, with or without a reasonable accommodation accommodation.